Yokohama Jazz Cafes – How Jazz Came to Japan

 How Jazz Came to Japan

 As a port town, Yokohama has always been one of the first to embrace foreign cultures.
-Since the Taisho Period, jazz performances have been held all over the city.
+Since the Taisho Period, jazz performances have been held throughout the city.
 Approximately 70 years ago, when American soldiers arrived in Yokohama City at the end of World War II, they began integrating jazz into their daily lives.

 For Yokohama, where residents were struggling in the aftermath of the war, jazz music introduced by Americans was a symbol of freedom and the subject of admiration.
+Terumasa Hino, Sadao Watanabe, and Toshiko Akiyoshi, later jazz music pioneers from Yokohama, were among the young people who saw these jazz performances in Yokohama.

 Jazz spread like wildfire across the city as it gradually recovered from the war and blossomed, energizing locals and becoming essential to their everyday lives, much like it had in America.
 Yokohama residents have long been inspired by jazz music, possibly the best background music for the area.
 As a result, the jazz people hear in this port city is somewhat unusual.
 The music is informal yet resonates in the hearts of listeners.